 Can You Drink It After It Expired?

-So, the short answer is yes, you can drink expired coffee.
+So, the short answer is yes, you can drink expired coffee and it is safe to drink as long as there’s no mold.
 But do not expect to taste an aromatic and flavorful cup of Joe.
 Your coffee will most likely taste like a watered-down stale cup of something that tastes like wet cardboard or loses its flavor.

 How Long is it Good after the Expiration Date?